rocktronica/heartballoon.wedding/sections/faq.md

 ### Will there be food or drinks?

-We're still deciding on food and non-alcoholic drinks.
-We'll keep this updated as we know more. 🥪🧃
+We'll be catoring sandwiches from a local delecatessan and providing some non-alcoholic drinks.
+We're also looking into getting desert deleivered. 🥪🧃🧁

 ### Can I bring food or drinks?